nmalinowski/UPS-WorldShip-Dimension-Selector/README.txt

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Foobar.
+    You should have received a copy of the GNU General Public License along with UPS Package Dimension Selector.
 If not, see <http://www.gnu.org/licenses/>.

 -----------------------------------------------------------------------------------------